Beyond Eager Encodings: A Theory-Agnostic Approach to Theory-Lemma Enumeration in SMT: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we presented several theory-agnostic techniques for enumerating a set of theory-lemmas that rule out all theory-inconsistent truth assignments for a given SMT formula.
+In this paper, we presented theory-agnostic techniques for enumerating a set of theory lemmas ruling out all theory-inconsistent truth assignments for a given SMT formula.
 Starting from a baseline method based on total AllSMT enumeration proposed in~\cite{micheluttiCanonicalDecisionDiagrams2024}, we proposed three orthogonal, composable, techniques to enhance efficiency.

 We experimentally evaluated our techniques on SMT problems from~\cite{micheluttiCanonicalDecisionDiagrams2024}, and on a new set of SMT formulas encoding temporal planning problems~\cite{valentiniTemporalPlanningIntermediate2020}.
-Our techniques drastically improve the efficiency of lemma enumeration with respect to the baseline technique, allowing us to scale to much more complex instances.
+Our techniques drastically improve the efficiency of lemma enumeration wrt.\ the baseline, allowing us to scale to much more complex instances.

-This work is planned to play a crucial role in our ongoing research in {\em knowledge compilation modulo theories}, which we introduced in~\cite{micheluttiCanonicalDecisionDiagrams2024} for decision diagrams and are currently investigating for more general d-DNNF formulas.
-Since in \cite{micheluttiCanonicalDecisionDiagrams2024} the enumeration of theory lemmas was the major bottleneck in the compilation process, our novel lemma-enumeration techniques pave the way for scaling to complex, real-world instances.
+This work is planned to play a crucial role in our ongoing research in {\em knowledge compilation modulo theories}, which we introduced in~\cite{micheluttiCanonicalDecisionDiagrams2024} for decision diagrams and in~\cite{masina-sat26-ddnnf} for general d-DNNFs.
+Since in~\cite{micheluttiCanonicalDecisionDiagrams2024} the enumeration of theory lemmas was the major bottleneck in the compilation process, our novel lemma-enumeration techniques pave the way for scaling to complex, real-world instances.